 Redirect HTTP requests to HTTPS

 To improve security, a website switches from HTTP to HTTPS.
 However, existing users may not be able to access the website by using HTTP.
-In this example, you can create a Redirect forwarding rule in GA, and use 301 redirects to redirect HTTP requests to HTTPS.
+In this example, you can create a Redirect forwarding rule in Global Accelerator, and use HTTP 301 status code to redirect HTTP requests to HTTPS requests, which are more secure.

 In this example, requests destined for port 80 of the HTTP listener are redirected to port 443 of the HTTPS listener.
 The following figure shows how to configure a Redirect forwarding rule.